 Have you considered submitting your artwork to the well-established Douglas County Art Encounters public art program?

 Founded in 2007, Art Encounters is a year-long, outdoor sculpture exhibit showcasing several sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Parker and Roxborough.
 Selected sculptures are viewed by thousands of visitors annually.

 All chosen sculptors receive an $800 stipend and will be considered for the $1,000 people’s choice honorarium and the $1,000 judge’s prize.
-Additionally, since the program’s inception, seven pieces have been purchased and two have been donated.
+Additionally, since the program’s inception, more than 10 pieces have been purchased or donated.

 Art Encounters was born from efforts of the Douglas County Cultural Council, the statutorily-required local citizen advisory board that, since 2007, has granted Scientific and Cultural Facilities District (SCFD) funds for the Art Encounters program implementation in Highlands Ranch, Parker and Roxborough.
 Castle Rock, not within the SCFD, derives its funding for Art Encounters installations from the Town’s portion of the Philip S. Miller Trust.
 Douglas County Libraries also provides funding to participate in the program.

 Be among the first to receive news as it happens.
 Sign up here and select your specific news focus and delivery preferences.